-C1) perform ProSe communications in limited service state on a PLMN advertised by the cell operating in the radio resources provisioned to the MS for ProSe communications as specified in 3GPP TS 24.333 [52], 3GPP TS 24.555 [81] or 3GPP TS 31.102 [40], if registration on this PLMN has previously failed due to "PLMN not allowed" or "EPS services not allowed" as specified in 3GPP TS 24.334 [51] or due to "PLMN not allowed" or "5GS services not allowed" as specified in 3GPP TS 24.554 [80] and if this PLMN provides common radio resources needed by the MS to do ProSe communications as specified in 3GPP TS 36.331 [42] or 3GPP TS 38.331 [65].
-In this case the MS shall not search for available and allowable PLMNs during the duration of ProSe communications;
+C1) perform ProSe communications in limited service state on a PLMN advertised by the cell operating in the radio resources provisioned to the UE for ProSe communications as specified in 3GPP TS 24.333 [52], 3GPP TS 24.555 [81] or 3GPP TS 31.102 [40], if registration on this PLMN has previously failed due to "PLMN not allowed" or "EPS services not allowed" as specified in 3GPP TS 24.334 [51] or due to "PLMN not allowed" or "5GS services not allowed" as specified in 3GPP TS 24.554 [80] and if this PLMN provides common radio resources needed by the UE to do ProSe communications as specified in 3GPP TS 36.331 [42] or 3GPP TS 38.331 [65].
+In this case the UE shall not search for available and allowable PLMNs during the duration of ProSe communications;

-Whether the MS performs A1), B1) or C1) above is left up to MS implementation.
+Whether the UE performs A1), B1) or C1) above is left up to UE implementation.

-vi) if the MS is no longer in the coverage of the selected PLMN, then the MS shall either:
+vi) if the UE is no longer in the coverage of the selected PLMN, then the UE shall either:

-A2) perform ProSe communications procedures for MS to use provisioned radio resources as specified in 3GPP TS 24.334 [51] or 3GPP TS 24.554 [80]; or
+A2) perform ProSe communications procedures for UE to use provisioned radio resources as specified in 3GPP TS 24.334 [51] or 3GPP TS 24.554 [80]; or

 B2) return to the stored duplicate PLMN selection mode and use the stored duplicate value of RPLMN for further action.

-Whether the MS performs A2) or B2) above is left up to MS implementation.
+Whether the UE performs A2) or B2) above is left up to UE implementation.

-vii) if the MS is unable to find a suitable cell on the selected PLMN as specified in 3GPP TS 24.334 [51], then the MS shall either:
+vii) if the UE is unable to find a suitable cell on the selected PLMN as specified in 3GPP TS 24.334 [51], then the UE shall either:

-A3) if the PLMN provides common radio resources needed by the MS to do ProSe communications as specified in 3GPP TS 36.331 [42] or 3GPP TS 38.331 [65], perform ProSe communications on the selected PLMN in limited service state.
-In this case the MS shall not search for available and allowable PLMNs during the duration of ProSe communications; or
+A3) if the PLMN provides common radio resources needed by the UE to do ProSe communications as specified in 3GPP TS 36.331 [42] or 3GPP TS 38.331 [65], perform ProSe communications on the selected PLMN in limited service state.
+In this case the UE shall not search for available and allowable PLMNs during the duration of ProSe communications; or

 B3) return to the stored duplicate PLMN selection mode and use the stored duplicate value of RPLMN for further action.

-Whether the MS performs A3) or B3) above is left up to MS implementation.
+Whether the UE performs A3) or B3) above is left up to UE implementation.

-viii) if the MS is switched off while on the selected PLMN and switched on again, the MS shall use the stored duplicate value of RPLMN as RPLMN and behave as specified in clause 4.4.3.1;
+viii) if the UE is switched off while on the selected PLMN and switched on again, the UE shall use the stored duplicate value of RPLMN as RPLMN and behave as specified in clause 4.4.3.1;

-ix) if the user initiates a PLMN selection while on the selected cell, the MS shall delete the stored duplicate value of PLMN selection mode, use the stored duplicate value of RPLMN as RPLMN and follow the procedures (as specified for switch-on or recovery from lack of coverage) in clause 4.4.3.1.
-The MS shall delete the stored duplicate value of RPLMN once the MS has successfully registered to the selected PLMN; and
+ix) if the user initiates a PLMN selection while on the selected cell, the UE shall delete the stored duplicate value of PLMN selection mode, use the stored duplicate value of RPLMN as RPLMN and follow the procedures (as specified for switch-on or recovery from lack of coverage) in clause 4.4.3.1.
+The UE shall delete the stored duplicate value of RPLMN once the UE has successfully registered to the selected PLMN; and

-x) if the MS no longer needs to perform Prose communications, the MS shall return to the stored duplicate PLMN selection mode and use the stored duplicate value of RPLMN for further action.
+x) if the UE no longer needs to perform Prose communications, the UE shall return to the stored duplicate PLMN selection mode and use the stored duplicate value of RPLMN for further action.

-NOTE 2: If the MS returns to the RPLMN due to a failure to register in the selected PLMN, the upper layers of the MS can trigger PLMN selection again to initiate ProSe communications.
+NOTE 2: If the UE returns to the RPLMN due to a failure to register in the selected PLMN, the upper layers of the UE can trigger PLMN selection again to initiate ProSe communications.

-If the PLMN selected for ProSe communications is a VPLMN, the MS shall not periodically scan for higher priority PLMNs during the duration of ProSe communications.
+If the PLMN selected for ProSe communications is a VPLMN, the UE shall not periodically scan for higher priority PLMNs during the duration of ProSe communications.

-The solution to prevent potential ping-pong between the RPLMN and the PLMN selected for ProSe communications is MS implementation specific.
+The solution to prevent potential ping-pong between the RPLMN and the PLMN selected for ProSe communications is UE implementation specific.

 3.1C PLMN selection triggered by V2X communication over PC5